 The chart below is the outcome of a benchmark that one of the other NoSQL vendors performed.
 It compares NoSQL databases such as Apache Cassandra, Hbase, MongoDB, and Couchbase.

 Table 2: Nodes and throughput by vendor

 As is obvious from the charts, all of these vendors deliver sub-linear scale.
 For instance, if we analyze Cassandra’s throughput by node, Cassandra can process ~18,700 ops/second (rounding up) with 1 node.
 Then, at 32 nodes, it should have been able to process ~600,000 ops/second.
 However, as illustrated above, it can only process about ~330,000 operations/second—only 55% of what a truly linearly scaling database should be able to process.

-The same math and conclusion holds good for all other vendors in this table.
+The same math and conclusion hold good for all other vendors in this table.

-The fact that these databases are measuring tens of thousands of requests per second as their best case scenario is rather appalling.
-Modern day applications such as eCommerce, social networking, online gaming, messaging and collaboration, Internet of Things and many others need to be able to handle millions of operations per second.
+The fact that these databases are measuring tens of thousands of requests per second as their best-case scenario is rather appalling.
+Modern-day applications such as eCommerce, social networking, online gaming, messaging and collaboration, the Internet of Things, and many others need to be able to handle millions of operations per second.
 These databases are clearly not built for such volumes while delivering lower TCO.

 Table 3: Redis Enterprise – Optimal vs. Actual Throughput by Node

 This new benchmark demonstrates Redis Enterprises’ ability to achieve true linear scalability, while delivering the predictable and fast performance with the most efficient use of your resources, helping you build scalable modern applications cost-effectively.

 By continuing to use this site, you consent to our updated privacy agreement.
 You can change your cookie settings at any time but parts of our site will not function correctly without them.